-- 1. Turn on the radio system and check its operation as described in the previous section. - 2.
-Have a friend hold the model with the engine off.

-- 3. Walk away from the model with the transmitter until you reach the farthest distance you plan to operate the model. - 4.
+- Turn on the radio system and check its operation as described in the previous section. - 2.
+Have a friend hold the model with the engine off. - 3.
+Make sure your transmitter antenna is straight up, and then walk away from the model with the transmitter until you reach the farthest distance you plan to operate the model. - 4.
 Operate the controls on the transmitter once again to be sure that the model responds correctly. - Do not attempt to operate the model if there is any problem with the radio system or any external interference with your radio signal at your location.